 The practice used an IT system to help with the different stages of staff recruitment.
-This began with the practice manager requesting a new member of staff.
+This began with the practice manager requesting a new member of staff (e.g. dentist or dental nurse).
 This was then submitted to the head office to advertise for the position.
-Subsequent stages included obtaining an application form from the applicant, the interview process and then issuing a letter of offer or rejection.
+Subsequent stages included obtaining an application form from the applicant, an initial telephone interview, a formal interview and then issuing a letter of offer or rejection.
 This enabled the practice to keep an audit trail of all recruitment procedures.

-The practice manager told us they carried out Disclosure and Barring Service (DBS) checks for all newly employed staff.
+We reviewed the information held in recruitment files and found the recruitment procedure had been followed.
+The practice manager told us the practice carried out Disclosure and Barring Service (DBS) checks for all newly employed staff.
 These checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.
 We reviewed records of staff recruitment and these showed that all checks were in place.